-What is it: Nana Maru San Batsu (Fastest Finger First)
+What it is: Nana Maru San Batsu (Fastest Finger First)

 Nana Maru San Batsu, also known as Fastest Finger First, is an anime that delves into the world of quizzes and knowledge competitions.
-Based on the manga of the same name, the series was created by Arata Yamaji and stands out for its unique take on quiz culture, where participants must answer questions quickly and accurately.
-The plot revolves around a group of high school students who engage in trivia competitions, challenging not only their knowledge but also their reasoning skills under pressure.
-The anime combines elements of drama, comedy, and competition, providing an engaging experience for viewers who enjoy intellectual challenges.
+Based on the manga of the same name, the series was created by Arata Yamaji and stands out for its unique approach to quiz culture, where participants must answer questions quickly and accurately.
+The plot revolves around a group of high school students who engage in question-and-answer competitions, challenging not only their knowledge but also their reasoning skills under pressure.
+The anime combines elements of drama, comedy, and competition, providing an engaging experience for viewers who appreciate intellectual challenges.

 Anime Production